How Do You Develop Employees? Our Checklist Shows You How

 - Help direct reports set goals for learning from stretch assignments, relationships, and formal coursework.

 - Aid them in assessing progress toward learning goals.

 - Have conversations about what they’re learning from their experiences.

-Make sure you give the most effective type of feedback, and help direct reports connect with others who can support their learning and development, including coaches, experts, and peer mentors.
+Make sure you give the most effective type of feedback, and help direct reports connect with others who can support their employee talent development, including coaches, experts, and peer mentors.

 Sure, your employees need to own their learning and their career path.
 But your ability to cultivate talent can have a great impact on them — as well as on your own reputation and effectiveness as a leader.